RMMR-Group/rmmr_group_docs/docs/writing_docs.md

 Local testing can be done by simply running `nix-shell` in the root directory of the repo, and then running `mkdocs serve`.
 This starts a basic web server, which you can then access in your web browser at `127.0.0.1`.
 This will dynamically update as you modify your local copy of the docs.

 ## Uploading a change

+Once you've got some edits you like, file a pull request against the main repository.
+This will notify someone to merge it into the "public" documentation.